thealiilman/unm-competition-info/SETUP.md

 # Setup
-We'll be using CodeSandbox to build an application.
+This setup assumes you'll be using CodeSandbox to build an application.
 CodeSandbox is a platform where we can jump right into building an application straightaway by removing the need for us to install programs that are required to run other programs on our machines.

-Should you prefer to build an application from scratch, feel free to skip this setup.
+It is **not** mandatory to use CodeSandbox.
+You can build from scratch or even use alternatives like [CodePen](https://codepen.io/).
+CodePen is similar to CodeSandbox but CodePen only allows you to build user interfaces, what the user can see.
+Feel free to skip this setup if you're not using CodeSandbox.

 1. How to create a CodeSandbox account
 2. How to build a project from our template